rpamintuan671/Amazon_Vine_Analysis/README.md

 > * Dataset link: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Video_Games_v1_00.tsv.gz

 ## Results:
-### Below are analysis process on table.
+#### Below are analysis process on tables.
 It is often wise to review the columns on tables before running a complete analysis.
-The table result will give us an idea what we are working with.
+The table results will give us an idea what we are working with.
 Customer Table

 ![Customer Table](Resources/customer_table.png)